Butter Poached Lobster Tail Recipe

-The small lobster tails at my local grocery store were on super sale so I could not help but get a couple.
-Seems like such a luxury item when you are not in New England, but at $4, I could not resist!
+The small lobster tails at my local grocery store were on a super sale so I could not help but get a couple.
+Seems like such a luxury item when you are not in New England, but when on sale, I could not resist!
 I decided to poach them in butter like they do in restaurants because it really is good.
+Here is a fabulous lobster tail recipe!

 Level of Difficulty: Moderate Time Required: Prep Time – 10 min; Cook Time – 7 min